afk-ankit/sparkgap/contribution.md

 ## Running tests

-Unit tests live next to the code under `breaker/`.
+Unit tests live next to the code in the package directories.

 ```sh
 go test ./...